 Sean Hagerty ~ Shakespeare

 Sean Hagerty trained at The Neighborhood Playhouse School of the Theatre under Sanford Meisner, Ron Stetson and Richard Pinter.
 He studied classical theatre at the renowned Bristol Old Vic in England and holds a Masters Degree in Shakespeare and Theatre from the Shakespeare Institute/University of Birmingham in Stratford-upon-Avon.
-Sean has worked as an actor, teacher and director regionally and internationally for many years.
+Sean has worked as an actor, teacher and director regionally and internationally.
 Credits include: New York Classical Theatre, The Lord Chamberlain’s Men, The Group Theatre, Ensemble Studio Theatre, The Shakespeare Theatre of New Jersey, The Bath Shakespeare Festival, The John Caird Company, The New Vic, Theatre Royal Bristol, and BBC Radio, among others.
 Sean is the Associate Artistic Director for New York Classical Theatre and has served as the Chair of Education & Training for the Shakespeare Theatre Association.

 Gary Kingston ~ Meisner Acting Technique I